plenprojectcompany/PLEN2/README.md

 Laws of PLEN
 ------------
-You could use PLEN for every imaginable things, but, in that case, please observe the following laws strictly.
+You could use PLEN for every imaginable things, but please observe the following laws strictly.

 1. PLEN must not fight.
 2. PLEN must not give someone a feeling of discomfort.